Hartington Middle Quarter: Listed buildings

-There are 14 listed buildings of architectural merit throughout the parish with statutory listed status at Grade II, including the 19th-century Church of St Michael in Earl Sterndale.
+There are 15 listed buildings of architectural merit throughout the parish with statutory listed status at Grade II, including the 19th-century Church of St Michael in Earl Sterndale.

+Local monuments

+The wider region is known for a wide range of historical artefacts, and the parish has a number of prehistoric locations spread throughout the parish.
+Four sites are registered as scheduled monuments, barrows near Cronkston and Pilsbury, as well as caves at High Wheeldon (Fox Hole Cave) and Dowel Dale.

 National park

 The parish is wholly contained within the Peak District national park.

 War memorials

 A monument is at Earl Sterndale church graveyard, commemorating locals who served in both World War I and WWII conflicts.
 There is a village hall built at Pomeroy village in 1921 commemorating locals who served in but did not return from the World War I conflict.